0cjs/sedoc/8bit/video.md

 #### Vertical Sync

+When identifying a video format, both [ITU BT.601] and [SMPTE 259M] append the field rate directly to the format or the frame rate with a slash, making "480i60" and "480i/30" the same thing.

 Standard vertical rates are almost invariably around 50-60 Hz (frame rate half that for interlaced output).
 The SD vsync signal goes low (-300 mV from black level) with the line 4 hsync pulse and returns to high (black